Calorie Counter

 Count Calories From a Photo.
 Free 3/Day.

-Send @vustCalBot a photo of your plate and get a calorie estimate back in seconds — dish name, kcal, the portion it assumed, and a confidence line.
-Free 3 counts a day, then 1✦ each; photos of anything that isn't food never cost you a thing.
+Send @vustCalBot a photo of your plate and get a calorie estimate — dish name, kcal, the portion it assumed, and a confidence line.
+Your first 3 successful counts each UTC day are free; later accepted photos debit Balance when sent, without a separate confirmation step.

-Free 3/day · 1✦ after · not-food never chargedAI estimate, not medical or dietary advice
+Free 3 successful scans/day · then Balance debits on send · failures refundedAI estimate, not medical or dietary advice

 Honest scope